khulnasoft/tracker/docs/docs/advanced/dropping-capabilities.md

 ## Bypass capabilities dropping feature

 !!!
 Attention
-    This session is important if you're facing errors related to **tracee** dropping its capabilities OR any other permission related errors.
+    This session is important if you're facing errors related to **tracker** dropping its capabilities OR any other permission related errors.

 Some environments **won't allow capabilities dropping** because of permission